 Single Digit Sonic Agitator — The World Is Not Enough (1999)

-This little ring is thing emits a high-frequency sound that shatters any kind of glass — even the bulletproof variety.
-Lucky for James, the villain in the movie has a penchant for trendy, transparent glass floors.
+This little ring emits a high-frequency sound that shatters any kind of glass — even the bulletproof variety.
+Conveniently for James, the villain in the film has a penchant for trendy, transparent glass floors.

 Shark-Bursting Pellet — Live and Let Die (1973)

 This one requires some explaining.
-Q-branch originally developed these compressed gas pellets as an anti-shark system — the idea being that Bond could shoot them into a shark’s mouth and blow the beast to smithereens before it ate him alive.
+Q originally developed these compressed gas pellets as an anti-shark system — the idea being that Bond could shoot them into a shark’s mouth and blow the beast to smithereens before it ate him alive.
 Bond actually ends up using the pellets against the movie’s villain, Dr. Kananga, in an epic hand-to-hand brawl at the end of the movie.
-Basically, Bond shoves one down Kananga’s throat, causing him to inflate, rise to the ceiling, and violently explode.
+Basically, Bond shoves one down Kananga’s throat, causing him to … well, see for yourself.

 Flamethrower Bagpipe — The World is Not Enough (1999)